foundation/foundation-sites/docs/pages/media-object.md

 ---

-### Other uses
+### Other Uses

-It's a versatile component which can be used on many ways.
+It's a versatile component which can be used in many ways.

 <div class="row">
   <div class="medium-6 columns">